marcoalopez/GrainSizeTools/DOCS/FAQ.md

 ***Is it necessary to specify the version of the script used in a publication?
 How can this be indicated?***

 Yes, it is always desirable to indicate the version of the script used.
-The rationale behind this is that codes may contain bugs and versioning allow to track this bugs and correct the results of already published studies in case a bug is discovered a posteriori.
+The rationale behind this is that codes may contain bugs and versioning allow to track them and correct the results of already published studies in case a bug is discovered a posteriori.
 The way to indicate the version this is twofold:

 - In the text by explicitly indicating it as follows: "*...we used the GrainSizeTools script version 1.4.1...*"